Cleared North Texas pasture with Ashe juniper cedar stumps ground flush with the blackland prairie soil

 Why cedar is a problem in Texas

 Ashe juniper, what most of us call cedar, drinks more groundwater than almost any native tree.
 A mature cedar can pull thirty-plus gallons a day.
 Multiply that across a cedar-choked pasture and you're looking at wells dropping, springs drying up, and native grasses losing ground.
 On top of that, it's the biggest source of cedar fever allergies in North Texas every winter.
+For the deep dive on how cedar behaves and why most removal methods fail, see our Ashe juniper removal guide.

 The removal method that actually works